 This archetype is one of the most efficient and fast deck themes out of all.
 Aggressive decks are present in almost all the major formats, thanks to their quickness and high win rate.
 It is known for fast and efficient ways of dealing damage to opponents – at least faster than opponents’ ability to defend.

 In some formats, like Standard, this theme is easy to pilot because of its direct nature.

-Although this is the case, the theme is still one of the best, because it can be played in many different ways and iterations.
-Some of the generals excellent for this theme are:
+Although this is the case, the theme is still one of the best, because it can be played in many ways and iterations.
+Some generals excellent for this theme are:

 - Alesha, Who Smiles at Death